DeFiMomma/CCF-Marketing-Proposal/June2026-Reimbursement.md

 The original proposal requested **98,000,000,000 QUBIC**, valued at **$0.0000009 per QUBIC**, for a USD-equivalent of **$88,200**.

 QUBIC was funded at that rate.
 The token then declined throughout the term.
-By the close of the cycle, the same QUBIC was worth approximately half of its value at funding.
-This is documented line by line in the marketing budget, where the **Price of Qubic** column drops from roughly **$0.0000009** in early April to roughly **$0.00000045** by June.
+By the close of the cycle, the same amount of Qubic was worth roughly half of its value at funding.
+This is documented line by line in the marketing budget, where the **Price of Qubic** column drops from roughly **$0.0000009** in early April to roughly **$0.00000042** by the end of the term.

 In response, the team proactively reduced spend:

 - The **Web Developer** role was cut for June.
 - The **Marketing Automation & SEO** role was cut for June.
-- **One Design Assistant** role was cut for June.
+- **One Design Assistant** roles were cut for June.
 - The **Video Creator** scope was reduced.

 These cuts brought the operating budget down from the requested **$88,200** to **$74,600**.
-Even after those reductions, the funded QUBIC only stretched to cover **$61,600** in realized USD value because of price depreciation.
+Even after those reductions, the funded QUBIC only stretched to cover **$61,247** in realized USD value because of price depreciation.
+The shortfall left the Head of Marketing salary, June paid media, and a portion of June team salaries uncovered.

 ---